 Azure offers ExpressRoute, which allows you to set up a private leased line into Azure by way of a partner carrier facility.
 Each partner location services a specific region.

-In addition to carrier peering, Cloud Platform also allows you to connect directly to Google's network rather than through a third-party partner.
+In addition to carrier peering, Google Cloud also allows you to connect directly to Google's network rather than through a third-party partner.
 Azure does not offer this service.

 Content delivery network (CDN) peering